Canada – Nicaragua Relations

-Canada's bilateral relations with Nicaragua have matured and evolved over the years.
-Positive development cooperation and the increasing trade and investment relationship are central to our bilateral relations.
+Positive development cooperation and the increasing trade and investment relationship are central to bilateral relations between Canada and Nicaragua.

 Canada has had a development program in Nicaragua since 1971.
-The program currently focuses on two development priorities: food security and sustainable economic growth through rural economic development.
+The program currently focuses on two development priorities: sustainable economic growth through rural economic development and support to children and the youth.
 From 2009 to 2013, Canada contributed $70.9 million in Official Development Assistance to Nicaragua.

 In July 2013, then Minister of Foreign Affairs John Baird traveled to Nicaragua, at which time he met with several representatives of the Government.
 In February 2013, then Minister of State of Foreign Affairs (Americas and Consular Affairs) Diane Ablonczy visited Nicaragua and had fruitful meetings with representatives of the Government, civil society and the business community.